1953 24 Hours of Le Mans: Entries

-The prestige of the race, as well as the advent of the new championship generated intense interest in Le Mans.
+The prestige of the race, as well as the advent of the new championship, generated interest in Le Mans.
 Of the 69 entrants and reserves, nineteen different marques (and their subsidiaries) were present.
-There were an unprecedented 56 works-entered cars officially represented, with over half in the main S-8000, S-5000 and S-3000 classes.
+56 works-entered cars were officially represented, with over half in the main S-8000, S-5000 and S-3000 classes.
 Mercedes-Benz did not return to defend their title – they were busy preparing new cars for both the F1 and Sports Car championships.
 So the overall victory was shaping up as a contest between Italy (Scuderia Ferrari, S.P.A.
 Alfa Romeo and Scuderia Lancia), England (Jaguar supported by Aston Martin, Allard and Nash-Healey/Austin-Healey and the United States (Cunningham), with the French (Talbot and Gordini) being the ‘dark horses’.

 Drivers included all three F1 World Champions to date (Alberto Ascari, Juan Manuel Fangio, Giuseppe Farina) and over 30 other current and up-and-coming Grand Prix racers.